pramodkondur/Customer-Segmentation-RFM-CLV/README.md

 Results for Cluster 0 is as follows:
 ![img](images/cluster0hypothetical.png)

-This clearly shows us that there's 3X ROI from baseline, a 63\% cost reduction, and increased projected revenue, significantly improving customer targeting efficiency.
+This clearly shows us that there's 3X ROI from baseline, a 63\% cost reduction, and increased projected revenue, significantly improving customer targeting efficiency displaying to us the benefits of segmentation and predictive CLV models.

 ### Conclusion